Canon AF35M

-The Canon AF35M (also known as the Autoboy in Japan and the Sure Shot in North America) is a 35mm point-and-shoot compact camera by Canon Inc..
+The Canon AF35M (also known as the Sure Shot in North America and the Autoboy in Japan) is a 35 mm point-and-shoot compact camera by Canon Inc..
 Introduced in November 1979, it was Canon's first compact camera with an autofocus feature.
-The camera later spawned a line of Canon compact cameras marketed as "Autoboy" in Japan, "Sure Shot" in North America, and "Prima" in Europe from the 1980s to 2005.
+The camera later spawned a line of Canon compact cameras marketed as "Sure Shot" in North America, "Prima" in Europe, and "Autoboy" in Japan from the 1980s to 2005.

 History

 The AF35M's official name was the "AF-Plus Motor-Drive Camera", but it became more famous by its nicknames "Autoboy" in Japan" and "Sure Shot" in North America.
 It took Canon 14 years to develop the camera's autofocus mechanism.
 The active autofocus system used a near-infrared emitting diode and a PIN photodiode to determine the subject position by triangulation in a manner similar to a coincident-image rangefinder.
 This meant that the system was independent of ambient light levels and achieved a high degree of accuracy; however, it could be fooled by glass (which is not transparent to infrared radiation).
 The autofocus area was marked on the reverse-Galilean optical viewfinder, which also had projected framelines, zone focusing marks for near, medium and far (lit to indicate the approximate area the autofocus had selected), parallax correction marks, and battery-check and camera-shake warning LEDs.
 Viewfinder magnification was 0.5× and coverage was 85% of the full 135 frame area.